MejiasDiego/MejiasDiego/README.md

 #  😄  Hello there, I’m Diego Mejías!
-- 🐤 I’m starting my path as a Full-Stack programmer
+- 🐤 I’m starting my adventure as a Full-Stack programmer
 - 🎥 I enjoy creating short films that change minds
 - 💕 I want to to learn along other developers
 ### 📫 How to reach me: